Trang, Thailand

-Thesaban nakhon Trang (เทศบาลนครตรัง (translated as Trang city municipality)), City of Trang, or Trang (ตรัง, /th/), also called Mueang Thap Thiang (เมืองทับเที่ยง), is a thesaban nakhon (city municipality) and the capital of Trang Province, Thailand.
+Trang (ตรัง; /th/), also called Thap Thiang (ทับเที่ยง), is a city (thesaban nakhon) and the capital of Trang Province, Thailand.
 The city has a population of 59,637 (2005) and covers the whole tambon Thap Thiang of Mueang Trang district.
 Trang is 839 km south of Bangkok.

 Geography

 Trang lies on the Trang River, roughly halfway between the Tenasserim Hills and the coast of the Andaman Sea.

 Climate

 Trang has a tropical monsoon climate (Köppen climate classification Am).
 At just 8°N, the temperature in Trang is sees little variation throughout the year, although the pre-monsoon months from February to April are a little hotter in the daytime.
 The year is divided into a short dry season, from January to February, and a long wet season from March to December, with the heaviest rain in September.
 There is still some rain, however, in the dry season.